 - Waikiki Beach, City of Rockingham – ONLINE SURVEY AVAILABLE HERE

 To complete an online beach user survey please see links above.
-To get updates including dates for information sessions and workshops please continue to visit the PNP news and events page.

 [i] Damara WA.
 (2012) Coastal Hazard Mapping for Economic Analysis of Climate Change Adaptation in the Peron-Naturaliste Region.
 Report 169-01